i2group/analyze/documentation/developer_essentials_troubleshooting.md

 -   If the error is a plain web page with a generic "Not Found" message, then the problem is with the HTTP server.

-    To resolve the problem, see the detailed procedure at the end of the next section.
+    To resolve the problem, see the detailed procedure for checking the HTTP server configuration at the end of the final section.

 User login fails and generates a console error
 ----------------------------------------------